MarionBaussart/holbertonschool-machine_learning/supervised_learning/0x02-tensorflow/README.md

 - y is a placeholder for the labels of the input data
 - y_pred is a tensor containing the network’s predictions
 - Returns: a tensor containing the loss of the prediction

+## 5. Train_Op
+Write the function def create_train_op(loss, alpha): that creates the training operation for the network:

+- loss is the loss of the network’s prediction
+- alpha is the learning rate
+- Returns: an operation that trains the network using gradient descent